salildabholkar/salildabholkar.github.com/index.md

 ## Research Experience
+I am a budding researcher dabbling in Data Science, Information Retrieval and Artificial Intelligence.

+### Publications
-I am a budding researcher dabbling in Data Science and Artificial Intelligence.
-My first research effort focused on developing a novel mechanism for automatically creating summaries of documents.
+My first research effort focused on developing a novel mechanism for automatically creating summaries of textual documents.
+I found a way to use sentiment analysis along with appropriate fallback mechanisms to achieve the needed results.
+The paper was presented in ACM's **"INTERNATIONAL CONFERENCE ON INFORMATICS AND ANALYTICS"** and is available for reading on the [Digital Library](http://dl.acm.org).

+### Software Development
+I developed a software, lovingly called **"Quibble"**, for the [R&D Department of my institute](http://www.sfitengg.org/R_and_D.php).
+What initially began as a simple automation and marks curation tool is now developing into an advanced data analysis and visualization software.
+It allows the teacher to map exam questions to specific *Course Outcomes* and enter marks for students (or provide an excel sheet for past years, which was done manually).
+The software then automagically performs all the required computations and provides the user with the final CO mapping table with an option to save it as a PDF file.
+All the data from students names, their marks to the CO Mapping is stored in a firebase database and can be used for getting useful insights.
+Which subjects do the students find difficult?
+Gender-to-marks relationships?
+Progress over the years?
+What are the underrepresented Course Outcomes?
+The project is still under development and having high expectations from it.

 ## Blog Posts